My Top 7 Favorite Vegetables and Berries

 Read more content for beginners: Growing Your Own Vegetables - for Beginners

 Summer is far from over, and there's lots to look forward to still!
 I'm sowing plenty of new seeds that I can't wait to follow soon.
 I might just find a few new favorites that I can use next year too?
 Calabash, dwarf tamarillo and black and giant soybeans are a few examples.
-Do you have any favorite vegetables this year?
+Do you have any favorites in your garden?

 /Sara Bäckmo